Southeast Missouri State University

 Southeast Missouri State University (Southeast or SEMO) is a public university in Cape Girardeau, Missouri.
 In addition to the main campus, the university has four regional campuses offering full degree programs and a secondary campus housing the Holland College of Arts and Media.
 The university is accredited by the Higher Learning Commission.

-Enrolling nearly 12,000 students, Southeast offers more than 175 undergraduate degree programs and 75 graduate programs.
-Originally founded in 1873 as a normal school, the university has a traditional strength in teacher education.
-In recent years, the university's reputation and focus has shifted towards the arts, with the construction of the River Campus creating the state's only campus entirely dedicated to the visual and performing arts.
-It is the only four year institution of higher education in the Southeast Missouri area.
+Enrolling 9,677 students, Southeast offers more than 175 undergraduate degree programs and 75 graduate programs.
+Originally founded in 1873 as a normal school, the university has a traditional emphasis on teacher education.
 Five academic units make up the university: the Holland College of Arts and Media; the Harrison College of Business and Computing; the College of Education, Health, and Human Studies; College of Humanities and Social Sciences; and the College of Science, Technology, Engineering, and Mathematics.
-The university's thirteen athletics teams compete in the Ohio Valley Conference of NCAA Division I and are known as the Southeast Missouri State Redhawks.
-The football team participates as part of the Football Championship Subdivision of Division I.
+The university's thirteen athletics teams compete in the Ohio Valley Conference of NCAA Division I and are known as the Redhawks.
+The football team competes in the Football Championship Subdivision of Division I.

 History

-Southeast Missouri State University was founded in 1873 when a group of locally prominent businessmen and politicians successfully lobbied the State of Missouri to designate Cape Girardeau as the home of the Third District Normal School.
+Southeast Missouri State University was founded in 1873 when a group of businessmen and politicians successfully lobbied the State of Missouri to designate Cape Girardeau as the home of the Third District Normal School.
 Originally known as Southeast Missouri State Normal School, the first classes were taught at the nearby Lorimier School until April 1875, when the first university building was completed.

 The university has had five names in its history: